 Evaluation of the proposals will be made by an Evaluation Committee selected by the Department.
 The Committee will evaluate the proposals and will use the evaluation approach described herein to select a prospective contractor.
 All proposals will be evaluated based on the criteria listed below.
-Potential deductions will be made for the Contractor Alert Reporting Database (CARD), inability to contact Proposer's reference(s), and significant exceptions to the Terms and Conditions of the

-Sample Contract.
 All proposals will be scored and ranked in numerical sequence from high to low.
 The Evaluation Committee may utilize the services of appropriate experts to assist in this evaluation.